ossec/ossec-docs/docs/manual/output/prelude-output.rst

     You must have the Prelude libraries installed on the OSSEC server.

-Before you run the "./install.sh" script externalecute the following to compule OSSEC with prelude support.
+Before you run the "./install.sh" script execute the following to compile OSSEC with prelude support.

 .. code-block:: console